Provar

 Once you have cloned the Project from the remote repository, consider whether you need to create a new branch for your work.
 This will depend on the workflow your team is following.

-In general, you should make updates on a new branch rather than making changes on the Master.
+In general, you should update a new branch rather than make changes on the Master.

 However, it is not always necessary to create a different branch for each tester in your team when working on the same project.

-In general, it is a good idea to make a plan of how many branches are required and how they will be used, rather than creating a new branch for every new team member.
+In general, it is a good idea to plan how many branches are required and how they will be used, rather than creating a new branch for every new team member.

 If you are using the Git Plugin for Provar, you can create a new branch from within Provar itself by following the steps below.